acrius/path_to_mordor/README.rst

-Package Organization scripts based on bs4.
+Package to organization scraping based on bs4.